-- The inspector observed the quality of teaching during activities indoors and outdoors, and assessed the impact this has on children's learning. - The inspector observed activities in the childminder's house and talked with the childminder, assistants and children at appropriate times throughout the inspection. - The inspector observed a planned routine and jointly evaluated this with the childminder. - The inspector looked at a range of documentation, including policies and evidence of the suitability of household members.
-She also looked at observation and assessment documentation and the safeguarding procedures. - The inspector spoke to parents and took account of their views.
-The inspector also took account of the views of parents as provided in documentation. - The inspector reviewed the childminder's self-evaluation record and other records of reflective practice.
+- The inspector observed the quality of teaching during activities indoors and outdoors, and assessed the impact this has on children's learning. - The inspector observed a planned activity and jointly evaluated this with the childminder. - The inspector held brief discussions with the childminder, her assistant and children during the inspection. - The inspector looked at relevant documentation, such as the childminder's selfevaluation and evidence of the suitability of adults working on the premises. - The inspector read the written testimonials provided by parents and took account of their views.